movingyeta/boxxeau/README.md

 Vintage-style cloud storage web app

 ## Site
-The site is currently hosted at boxxeu.heroku.com
+The site is currently in www.boxxeu.com